antonidag/myblog/content/en/posts/bicep-what-if/index.md

 ## Background
 There are many different ways to ensure that the right resources are deployed and changed.
 Most likely, this is managed by peer reviews.
 However, looking at code and determining the changes is not always a simple task.
 How do you know what's being changed or created when you deploy infrastructure?

-In this blog, we'll delve into Bicep what-if deployments and how they can help you ensure that you are deploying the right thing!
+In this blog, we will dive into Bicep what-if deployments and how they can help you ensure that you are deploying the right thing!
 We will do this by creating a GitHub Action pipeline using the Azure CLI to build, validate, and perform a what-if deployment.

-## Introducing Bicep 💪 might toss
-Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
-In a Bicep file, you define the infrastructure you want to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy your infrastructure.

-Read more about bicep in the official [documentation]()

-## What is Az CLI? ⌨️ might toss
-The Azure Command-Line Interface (CLI) is a cross-platform command-line tool to connect to Azure and execute administrative commands on Azure resources.
-It allows the execution of commands through a terminal using interactive command-line prompts or a script.

-Read more about the az cli [here](somelink)

 ## Creating a safe, secure and predictable deployments ☔